 Yuliya Shirokova with her uncle, aunt, and sister, all of whom remain in Ukraine, on a family visit from Seattle to Kyiv, January 2022.

 We are proud to enjoy the extraordinary opportunity to work with Yuliya Shirokova on her memoir of growing up in Ukraine and later in the United States.
 Although Yuliya has been planning a memoir for years, recent events in Ukraine were the final catalyst that spurred her to write it now.
-Her book is as yet untitled.
-She is working with Blue Ear Books to write it during 2022 and publish it in late 2022 or early 2023.
+Her book, to be titled Light in the Fields, will be published by Blue Ear Books.

 We invite you to support both Yuliya’s book and humanitarian relief in Ukraine by pre-purchasing a signed copy.
 Use the drop-down menu below to choose your preferred level of support.